 Yes!
 A Lemonade base policy will cover many of the things that vets use to keep your pup or kitty healthy.
 That includes blood tests, urinalysis, X-rays, MRIs, labwork, CT scans, and ultrasounds.

-Your insurance policy will come in handy if your pet gets a broken bone or is hurt by a car, or if they accidentally eat something dangerous they shouldn’t have.
+Your insurance policy will come in handy if your pet gets a broken bone or is hurt by a car, or if they accidentally eat toxic foods or something dangerous they shouldn’t have.
 (This is provided that you’re past the 2-day accident waiting period; if the accident happens within the 48-hour span after you get your policy, it, unfortunately, won’t be covered.)